CBIIT/bento-meta/README.md

 The MDB is formulated as a [graph model](https://en.wikipedia.org/wiki/Graph_database#Labeled-property_graph).
 This model contains more structure than will be exposed by the Simple Terminology Service (in order to keep it Simple).
 Other services can be built on the DB to perform translations, add terms and mappings, create visualizations, and other functions.

+The metamodel is described in a [Model Description File](./metamodel.yaml).
+Documents and tools for this format are at [bento-mdf](https://github.com/CBIIT/bento-mdf).

 ![metamodel graphic](./metamodel.svg)

 The MDB model contains the following nodes.